GoInterject/GoInterject.github.io/wGetStarted/L-Export-BasicDist.md

 ### Create a Distribution from an Existing Report

 **Step 1:** First you are going to open a report.
-The example for this walk-through will use the same PL Trend Report seen in the [ Financial Walk-through ](/wAbout/Financial-Report.html) lab.
+The example for this walk-through will use the same PL Trend Report seen in the [ Financial Walk-through ](/wAbout/Financial-Report.html) example.

 ![](/images/L-Export-BasicDist/01.png)